bobbygrdn/learning_platform/readme.md

 The React.js frontend uses client-side rendering for improved performance and SEO.
 It communicates with the backend via RESTful API calls, which are handled by the Spring Boot backend.

 The Spring Boot backend is built with Java and uses Spring Framework to provide a modular and scalable architecture.
-It is responsible for handling authentication and authorization, managing user profiles, and serving course content.
+It is responsible for handling authentication and authorization, managing user profiles, and serving content.
 The backend also integrates with a MySQL database to store user data, course information, and other application data.

 Overall, the technical architecture of the learning platform is designed for performance, scalability, and reliability, with a modular and extensible architecture that can support future growth and expansion.